-During this phase, a bad product with a great sales team could be very successful.
+During this epoch, a bad product with a great sales team could be very successful.
 If you were a software salesperson, these were your glory days.

-Then came the web and everything changed.
-Like, everything.
+Enter the internet.
 It redefined what it meant to exist on this planet.
 The software industry did not go untouched.

 For the software industry, the web greatly reduced the cost of distributing and implementing software.
 For the first time, software didn’t need to be sold by big, expensive salespeople or require months-long implementations on local servers.
 A buyer could find a product she liked, enter a credit card number, and start using it.
-Absolutely revolutionary.
+Revolutionary, my friend.

 Software-as-a-Service.
 The idea behind this model was to make purchasing software more analogous to a utility, like electricity.
 Use it, pay for it.
 Don’t use it, don’t pay for it.
 Gone were the days of the huge, multi-year contracts.
 With the SaaS model, buyers could subscribe to a software product on a monthly basis and decide to cancel a month later if they wanted.